techidaily/site-easy-unlock-android/source/_posts/mastering-android-device-manager-the-ultimate-guide-to-unlocking-your-oneplus-12r-device-by-drfone-android.md

 - **Step 2:** Once logged in, you can locate your device, select the "Unlock" option;
 - **Step 3:** Enter your new password.
 Once unlocked, you can access your device with your new password.

-## FAQs About Android Unlock

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fqBKCGAKHmA?si=OkoaI17nE5qNqTHj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## FAQs About Android Unlock

 ### 1\.
 Is there any universal code to unlock the Android phone?